4neesh/DevBlog/src/blogInProgress/038_JavaEngine.md

 <h4>The Java Compiler</h4>
 <p>
 Before Java code is processed by the Java engine, it is first compiled with the Java compiler.
-The Java compiler is used to convert the high-level Java programming language code into a lower level bytecode that is similar to machine code; as a result, the .java files will be compiled into .class files of bytecode (see the /target directory of your project).
+The Java compiler is used to convert the high-level Java programming language code into a lower level 'bytecode' that is similar to machine code; as a result, the .java files will be compiled into .class files of bytecode (see the /target directory of your project after creating a build).
 The bytecode is later received and processed by the Java engine.
 </p>
 <p>